skai111/db48x/doc/calc-help/equations.md

 #### Beat Acoustics

 In acoustics, a beat is an interference pattern between two sounds of slightly different frequencies, perceived as a periodic variation in amplitude whose rate is the difference of the two frequencies.
-The sum of two unit-amplitude sine waves can be expressed as a carrier wave of frequency 'favg' whose amplitude is modulated by an envelope wave of frequency 'fbeat'.
+The sum of two unit-amplitude sine waves can be expressed as a carrier wave of frequency `favg` whose amplitude is modulated by an envelope wave of frequency `fbeat`.

 #### Electromagnetic Waves

 ## Relativity
 The variables in the Relativity section are:

+* `α`: Light Doppler effect, light arrival angle in the rest frame
 * `β`: Velocity relativistic speed ratio
 * `βe`: Escape velocity relativistic speed ratio
 * `βp`: Plane velocity relativistic speed ratio